-The Standard Astrological Text Books, 15/- each (Postage 1/- each book extra.)
+The Standard Astrological Text Books, 15/- each (Postage 1/-

 ASTROLOGY FOR ALL: Simple and instructive, no calculations.

-CASTING THE HOROSCOPE : Full details
+CASTING THE HOROSCOPE: Full details

 with Ephemeris for 69 years.
 HOW TO JUDGE A NATIVITY: Complete rule for judgments.
 THE ART OF SYNTHESIS: Showing the relation between planets and consciousness.

-THE PROGRESSED HOROSCOPE: Show-

-ing your tendencies at a glance.
+THE PROGRESSED HOROSCOPE: Showing your tendencies at a glance.
 THE KEY TO YOUR OWN NATIVITY:

 Showing you how to read your own horoscope.
 Postage 6d. only.
 ESOTERIC ASTROLOGY: Showing the

 inner side of Astrology.

-PRACTICAL ASTROLOGY: Alan Leo, 5/-.
+PRACTICAL ASTROLOGY: Alan Leo, 5/-Postage 6d.

-Postage 6d.
 ASTROLOGICAL MANUALS: Pocket Size,

 3/-, 2/6, 2/3.
 BOOKS BY Mrs. LEO.

-RAYS OF TRUTH, 5/ASTROLOGICAL ESSAYS, 5/THE LIFE AND WORK OF ALAN LEO, 6/THE ROMANCE OF THE STARS, 3/6 PLANETARY INFLUENCES, 2/Ther.
-Park and Control of the proper of the prope These Prices are net.
+BOOKS BY Mrs. LEO.
+RAYS OF TRUTH, 5/ASTROLOGICAL ESSAYS, 5/THE LIFE AND WORK OF ALAN LEO, 6/THE ROMANCE OF THE STARS, 3/6 PLANETARY INFLUENCES, 2/These Prices are net.
 (Postage 6d. per book extra.)